19 Things to Wear with Your Ankle Boots

 You can also choose a sweater that hits a teeny bit lower (just make sure it’s not hugging your hips) and boots that hit a teeny bit higher.

-A cotton dress and floppy hat
+A cotton dress and a bomber jacket

 Come spring, this ensemble will be your go-to.
 Just remember to color-coordinate accoutrements.